precice/preeco-orga/guidelines/guidelines-adapters.md

 - [ ] G.3: There is a pull request template.
 - [ ] G.4: The configuration follows a formally defined schema.
 - [ ] G.5: There are unit tests (ideally, using the upcoming "fake preCICE" implementation).
-- [ ] G.6: The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html).
+- [ ] G.6: The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html): A simulation can start using an unsupervised script and there is enough information to create entries under `component-templates/` and `components.yaml`.
 - [ ] G.7: There is documentation on how to extend the adapter (i.e., documentation about the software architecture).
 - [ ] G.8: The adapter is packaged either on the expected repositories of the respective solver community, or on [Spack](https://spack.io/) ([Spack packages](https://packages.spack.io/)).